NYULibraries/awdl_site/README.md

 Then to created compressed CSS file,

-compass compile -s compressed  --force
+cd app; rm ../build/css/*; compass compile -s compressed  --force

 To pass in the enviromental variable for production, use